My main academic interest is in the epidemiology of mood disorders, both in general populations and in clinical populations.

 Discrete event simulation models may ulimately be more useful.
 An example can be found here.

-Some examples of visual simulations from simulation models, calibrated using the latest Canadian data can be found here in the U of C's Dspace.
+Some examples of visual animations from simulation models, calibrated using Canadian data can be found here in the U of C's PRISM archive.

 Misclassification Bias in Prevalence Studies